JoeHowse/iOSWithOpenCV/README.md

 ## Getting started

 1. Set up an iOS development environment and OpenCV, as described in Chapter 1.
+If you run into difficulties in the section "Building the framework from source with extra modules", you may want to [download my build of `opencv2.framework`](https://github.com/JoeHowse/iOSWithOpenCV/releases/download/1.1.0/opencv2.framework.zip), which includes the `opencv_contrib` modules.
 2. Check out the repository to any path, which we will refer to as `<iOSWithOpenCV_path>`:

         $ git clone https://github.com/JoeHowse/iOSWithOpenCV.git <iOSWithOpenCV_path>